yumehiko/claude-code-adjustment/rules/commands/spec.md

 ## After User Approval
 1. Inform the user that the approved requirements.md has been finalized
-2. Suggest running `/design [actual-path]` to proceed to design phase
+2. Suggest running `/design [feature-name]` to proceed to design phase
-3. Replace [actual-path] with the actual directory name you used
+3. Replace [feature-name] with the actual directory name you used

 ## When specs/[name] Directory Already Exists
 Ask the user whether to: